-Minimum Length of Stay for Volunteers: Applicants must attend the whole shift
+Minimum Length of Stay for Volunteers: Applicants must attend at list one shift (7 days)

 Minimum Age: 18

-Experience Required: The 2020 Campaign is open to both undergraduate and graduate students in Archaeology.
-Admission is limited to 25 students per shift.
+Experience Required: The Winter Masterclass is open to both undergraduate and graduate students in Archaeology.
+Admission is limited to 3 students per shift.
 No prerequisites are requested for the School: students will be adequately trained during the campaign.

 Room and Board Arrangements:

 Arrival and departure: students are responsible for arranging their own travel to and from Italy.
-The Summer School is taking place in the municipality of Sorano (GR), in the south of Tuscany.
-Accommodations: students and staff will be housed in the typical country house near the archaeological site, in dormitories for 6-8 places each, with communal bathrooms and facilities.
-The school house address is: Catabbiaccio, 58055 Semproniano GR Meals: lunch and dinner, consisting of typical Italian dishes, will be consumed at the accommodation (International School fee only includes water; all other drinks are not included).
+The Master Class is taking place in the municipality of Sorano (GR), in the south of Tuscany, personnel are authorized to transport to and from the Pitigliano bus station.
+Accommodations: students will be accommodated in a modern facility in the Tuscan countryside, in triple-bed rooms with private bathrooms, close to the premises where communal activities and teaching will take place.
+The school house address is: Montebuono, 58010 Sorano GR Meals: lunch and dinner, consisting of typical Italian dishes, will be consumed at the accommodation (International School fee only includes water; all other drinks are not included).
 Breakfast (consisting of coffee, milk, tea or cappuccino and pastries) will be consumed at the accommodation.
 On Saturdays no dinner will be provided by staff.
 On Sunday no lunch will be provided by staff.
 Every effort will be made to accommodate students with food allergies (nuts, shellfish, etc.); students with food allergies are required to inform the staff of their specific dietary restrictions upon application.
 We also will try to accommodate individual lifestyles and dietary choices (e.g. vegetarianism) too: student must inform the staff of any special request upon application, no special dietary request after application will be taken in consideration.
 More info in the brochure and at www.culturaterritorio.org

-In order to enable students to gain credits from their University, a signed certificate will be issued, testifying all the activities of the Summer School in details. credits offered by Associazione "Cultura e Territorio".
+In order to enable students to gain credits from their University, a signed certificate will be issued, testifying all the activities of the School in details.
 The tuition includes both educational and room and board.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.